MetaMask/delegation-framework/documents/CaveatEnforcers.md

 ### Execution Modes

-Enforcers can target a specific execution mode: **single** or **batch**.
-Because execution call data is encoded differently for each mode, you can use modifiers like `onlySingleExecutionMode` or `onlyBatchExecutionMode` to restrict an enforcer to the desired mode, using a different would revert.
+Enforcers can target specific call type modes: **single** or **batch**, and execution types: **default** or **revert**.
+Because execution call data is encoded differently for each mode, you can use modifiers like `onlySingleCallTypeMode`, `onlyBatchCallTypeMode` to restrict a call type, or `onlyDefaultExecutionMode`, `onlyTryExecutionMode` to restrict an execution type, it is possible to combine an execution mode modifier with a call type modifier.

 ---